techidaily/site-win11-tips/source/_posts/determining-active-windows-11-a-guide-with-3-methods.md

 3. You should see a**Windows Script Host** dialog box that’ll convey whether your copy of Windows 11 is activated or not.
 ![Check Windows Activation Status via Run Tool](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/check-windows-activation-status-via-run-tool.jpg)

- Alternatively, you can run the**slmgr.vbs /dlv** command to check the activation status along with other important details such as activation ID, partial product key, and so on.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/RBN1gYY5hUs?si=p89CMiMzeJzU0wGu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/pRR3Oq03EuE?si=ZTy8-WH0AesA9zRh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ Alternatively, you can run the**slmgr.vbs /dlv** command to check the activation status along with other important details such as activation ID, partial product key, and so on.

 ## 3\.
 How to Check Windows 11 Activation State With Command Prompt or PowerShell